 The age at which the two species meet will determine how well they get along.
 For instance, if you bring a cockatiel and a lovebird to your home at the same time, they’ll have a better chance of living in harmony.

 If you are planning to keep more than one species, let the pet birds interact when they are still young.
 Despite the different natural temperaments, they are more likely to remain friendly as they mature into adulthood.
 Early socialization is vital for the peaceful coexistence of most birds.

 It would be best if you researched beforehand which birds get along and what their temperaments are.
 Birds with the same personality, traits, and energy levels have a better chance of living peacefully than those with a completely different temperament.

 For instance, cockatiels and lovebirds are both small birds.
 However, the lovebird is very aggressive and highly energetic.
 Because of this difference in personality, it’s more likely that the two birds will not get along.

 Lovebirds are notoriously aggressive and should always be kept as single pairs.

-Also, birds such as Parakeets are sometimes successfully housed together with cockatiels, but their size difference sometimes is an issue.
+Also, birds such as parakeets are sometimes successfully housed together with cockatiels, but their size difference can be an issue.
 Before committing to any two birds, do your due diligence to make it easier for you.

 Birds are very territorial and need a lot of space in their cages.
 If you have a larger aviary or cage, you’ll increase your chances of keeping multiple species.
 When you crowd the birds, there is increased aggression, and most of them will attack to protect their territories.